 The feed log contains feed files and output reports for system administrators to keep track of the flow of information into Concourse and how the information is behaving in the system.
-To access the feed log visit Admin > Feeds and select the Feed Log button from the feed processing panel:
+To access the feed log visit Admin > Tools > Feeds and select the Feed Log button from the feed processing panel:

 Your institution's feed log will show all of your recent feeds and associated output reports.
 This information will provide an overall picture of how feeds are behaving in your system:

 Type: The type of feed processed, including: